 In response to President Obama's recent announcement about an "accommodation" to a previous mandate that health plans must cover all forms of birth control, the Rev. Dr. Matthew C. Harrison, president of The Lutheran Church—Missouri Synod (LCMS), says the church remains “deeply concerned.”
 The LCMS strongly objects to birth control that can work post-conception to cause the death of a developing child.

-Learn more about how LCMS is responding, watch President Harrison’s video, read articles and more on our information page at: www.lcms.org/HHSMandate
+Learn how the LCMS is responding, watch President Harrison’s video and read articles at www.lcms.org/HHSMandate.

 Planned Parenthood and Susan G. Komen Confusion; So … Now What?